postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)

 Click **Generate Collection** to generate a collection from this schema.
 After the collection is generated, it is not automatically linked to an API.
 You should link the collection explicitly to an API or any of its specific versions.
-Note that currently there is no option to delete the schema.

 #### Importing a file